A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

+Assumption \ref{ass:consistency} links the potential outcomes to the outcomes observed in the data.
+It states that the potential outcome $Y_{it}(\bar{\boldsymbol{a}}_{t})$ that would be observed if $\bar{\bm{A}}_{it}$ was set to what it in fact was is equal to the observed value of $Y_{it}$ \cite{vanderweele_causal_2013}.

 We can now express causal estimands that will allows us to address the questions listed in Section \ref{sec:Application} in terms of potential outcomes.
-For each unit $i$ and $t\geq G_i$, we define the ITE as
+For each $i$ and $t\geq G_i$, we define the ITE as

-The $\tau_{it}$ in Equation \eqref{eq:ite} quantifies the effect that following intervention path $\bar{\boldsymbol{A}}_{it}$ has on HCV patient case-finding for ODN $i$ at time $t$, compared to the scenario in which the ODN did not introduce any peers up to time $t$.
-Since there are many possible intervention paths up to time $t$, various other contrasts between potential outcomes could be defined, see \cite{Blackwell2018} for a discussion.
+The $\tau_{it}$ in Equation \eqref{eq:ite} quantifies the effect that following intervention path $\bar{\boldsymbol{A}}_{it}$ has on case-finding of HCV-infected individuals for ODN $i$ at time $t$, compared to the scenario in which the ODN did not introduce any peers up to time $t$.
+Since there are many possible intervention paths up to time $t$, various other contrasts between potential outcomes could be defined.
 We can also define estimands that summarise the $\tau_{it}$s.
-Here, we consider: the total number of additional DDA-eligible HCV patients identified thanks to the peers intervention (henceforth cumulative intervention effect), and the total number of additional DDA-eligible HCV patients identified during the first national COVID-19 lockdown,
+Here, we consider: the total number of additional DAA-eligible individuals identified thanks to the peers intervention (henceforth cumulative intervention effect),